-Fiber, we know we need it, but even with all the fiber-added foods out there, most people are still deficient.
+Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient.
 Are you getting enough fiber?

 Benefits of High-Fiber Foods

-Many processed foods including cereals and breads, have added fiber.
-These sources of fiber used in for this supplementation are not the healthiest.
+Many processed foods, including cereals and breads, have added fiber.
+These sources of fiber used in this supplementation are not the healthiest.
 In fact, just as with popular fiber supplements, many ingredients may be harmful to your health.
 So, as it is with all nutrients, it is much better to eat fresh foods, rich in the nutrients you need.

-Notable Nutrients: Vitamin C, Vitamin E, Vitamin B6, Folate, Vitamin K, Potassium
+Notable nutrients: Vitamin C, vitamin E, vitamin B6, folate, vitamin K, potassium

 2. Asian Pears